saijim/saijim/README.md

 Hi, I'm @saijim

-- CTO at @alpha9-marketing
+- CTO at @alphaneun
-- Python and javascript developer.
+- Javascript and python developer.
 - Takes a lot of photos.
 - Listens to jazz while cooking for his wife.
 - Used to play a ton of computer games but is now "too old".